jayavanth/jayavanth.github.io/_posts/2022-03-19-world-trap.md

 This situation commonly occurs with 3 or 4 letters in my experience.
 Turns out the average number of words with the same 4 letters is 3.048 and for 3 letters it's 8.044.

-You can try it out here: https://github.com/jayavanth/wordletrap
+You can try it out [here](https://github.com/jayavanth/wordletrap).

 ## What should you do?